Affects the maximum amortization for insured mortgages (<20% down).

 About the Canadian Mortgage Calculator

-This free calculator handles the two things that make Canadian mortgages unique: semi-annual compounding and CMHC mortgage insurance.
+The calculator handles the two things that make Canadian mortgages unique: semi-annual compounding and CMHC mortgage insurance.
 Unlike US mortgages that compound monthly, Canadian mortgages compound twice a year — so the calculator converts your annual rate to an effective period rate automatically.
+CMHC insurance applies when your down payment is below 20%, adding a premium of 2.80%–4.00% directly to your mortgage principal.

-The stress test was introduced by OSFI in 2018 and requires borrowers to qualify at the higher of their contract rate + 2% or 5.25%.
-If your rate is 5%, you must prove you can handle 7% payments.
-The stress test badge shows your qualifying rate as you type.
+The mortgage stress test (OSFI B-20) requires all borrowers to qualify at the higher of their contract rate plus 2% or 5.25%.
+If your lender offers 5%, you must prove you can afford payments at 7%.
+The qualifying rate shows as you type.

 Mortgage Calculator FAQ